-Applications are due by 11:59 pm EST on Sunday, November 1, 2020 after which the portal will be closed for submissions.
+Applications are due by 11:59 pm EST on Monday, November 1, 2021 after which the portal will be closed for submissions.

-You will be notified via email by December 15, 2020 if you are selected for an interview.
+You will be notified via email by December 1, 2021 if you are selected for an interview.

-We will conduct virtual interviews on Fridays in December and January (12/11/20, 12/18/20, 1/8/20 and 1/15/20).
-The interview day (8.30 am to 3.30 pm) will involve a group presentation and meetings with the Director of Clinical Psychology Training, individual interviews with faculty members and postdoctoral fellows, lunch with the interns, and a tour of our facilities.
-Because we believe that an in-person visit is very important in helping you (and us) determine the quality of your fit with our program, we will strive to recreate our in-person experience for this year.
+We will conduct virtual interviews on Fridays in December and January (12/3/21, 12/10/21, 1/21/22 and 1/28/22).
+The interview day (8 am to 3.30 pm CST) will involve a group presentation and meetings with the Director of Clinical Psychology Training, individual interviews with faculty members and postdoctoral fellows, lunch with the interns, and a virtual tour of our facilities.
+During your interview, we will attempt to help you gather information to determine the quality of your fit with our program.
+We recognize that is hard to obtain this experience via virtual methods and encourage you to ask questions of our faculty and trainees.
 Applicants who do not interview with our program will not be ranked.